This is a review of the Nemo Hornet Tent 2023.

-The Nemo Hornet is a great tent for the tropics or hot deserts due the ample mesh on the inner tent.
+The Nemo Hornet is a great tent for the tropics or hot deserts due to the ample mesh on the inner tent.
 I can attest to camping in tropical Costa Rica and other Central American countries while bicycle touring.
-This tent is well ventilated and able to withstand a tropical downpour.
+This tent is well-ventilated and able to withstand a tropical downpour.

 The Nemo Hornet 2P is one of The Best Lightweight Tents for Thru Hiking and ultralight hiking.
 It has served me well Thru-Hiking the Appalachian Trail and Te Araroa Trail.
 I have also used it for Bicycle Touring from Mexico to Ecuador.
 The Nemo Hornet is one of the Best Tents for lightweight Bikepacking and Bicycle Touring.

 I have used the Nemo Hornet 1-person version and Nemo Hornet 2-person versions.
 I must admit I prefer the 2 person version when solo.